AlexCostello91/improviStation/README.md

+#Appname
 This is a laravel project, utilizing VScode's devcontainer features.

-Local Development Requirements:
-Docker

-To run:
+It requires docker to run locally.

+## TO RUN LOCALLY
-Generate SSL certs for nginx and place them in /docker/nginx/ssl/ Open in VScode, install the devcontainers extension and use the "Reopen in Devcontainer" command.
+Generate SSL certs for nginx and place them in /docker/nginx/ssl/ Copy .env.example to .env
+Open in VScode, install the devcontainers extension and use the "Reopen in Devcontainer" command.
+When presented with terminal, run:
+> composer install
+> php artisan migrate --seed
+> npm run dev

-Note, for best results use with the command like version of docker.
-Docker Desktop has many inconsistencies between host platforms and it raises configuration issues.
+Note, using DOcket Desktop is not recommended, as it has many inconsistencies between host platforms and it raises configuration issues.

-Also, note that this project folder will need 1000/1000 permissions on the host, as well as SELinux permissions if applicable.
-Otherwise your project will be unreachable for the containers.1